Checkout options include:

 A stunning blend of wood, glass, and tile

 This beautiful CVGS-themed cabinet is the product of the joint efforts of local woodworker Des Black and CVGS parent Janet Chalker.
-The barrel, soaked in the Kentucky tradition, was carefully disassembled, sanded, cleaned, and painted before being fitted with a custom back panel and shelves.
+The barrel, soaked in the Kentucky tradition, was carefully disassembled, sanded, cleaned, and the cooper's bands painted before being fitted with a custom back panel and shelf.
 The tile-and-glass mosaic, which features the classic CVGS blocks logo, includes materials sourced from as far afield as the Netherlands.

-Double doors made from existing staves to maintain the authentic look of the barrel, ensuring the final piece would be both fashionable and functional.
+Double doors made from the existing staves maintain the authentic look of the barrel, ensuring the final piece would be both fashionable and functional.

 Janet Chalker has been working with stained glass and mosaic work for more than 20 years.